Resocio/resoc-wordpress-plugin/core/README.txt

 == Installation ==

-Installing "Social by RealFaviconGenerator" can be done either by searching for "Social by RealFaviconGenerator" via the "Plugins > Add New" screen in your WordPress dashboard, or by using the following steps:
+Installing "Resoc Social Editor" can be done either by searching for "Resoc Social Editor" via the "Plugins > Add New" screen in your WordPress dashboard, or by using the following steps:

 1. Download the plugin via WordPress.org
 1. Upload the ZIP file through the 'Plugins > Add New > Upload' screen in your WordPress dashboard